cloudfoundry/uaa/docs/Sysadmin-Guide.rst

 Token signing
 -------------

-UAA can use either symmetric key encryption (shared secrets) or public key encryption.
+UAA supports either symmetric key encryption (shared secrets) or public key encryption, however it is strongly recommended to use public key encryption.

 .. code-block:: yaml

    jwt:
      token:
+       policy:
+         activeKeyId: key-id-1-or-better-a-UUID
+         keys:
+           key-id-1-or-better-a-UUID:
+             signingAlg: RS256
+             signingKey: …
-         signing-key: …
+             signingCert: …
+           key-id-2-or-better-a-UUID:
+             signingAlg: RS512
-         verification-key: …
+             signingKey: …

-If you want to use symmetric key encryption, signing and verification values should be the same.
+If you want to use symmetric key encryption, signing and verification values should be the same and the signingAlg can be from HS256 to HS512.
+The public or asymmetric key encryption requires at least a signingKey.
+This key must be compatible to the signingAlg.
+If no parameter signingAlg is specified the default either RS256 or HS256 is taken.
+The algorithm none is not supported.
+This default depends on the key and its format.
+For other algorithms, e.g. see the supported ones in RFC 7518 (https://datatracker.ietf.org/doc/html/rfc7518#section-3.1), the signingKey must be compatible, e.g. ES256.
+If you set signingCert, then the token_key endpoint contain the x5c claim with the PEM encoded X509 representation and x5t with its thumbprint in order to have a unique identitfier.
+The value of x5c can be used as trust anchor towards OIDC Identity Proviers, e.g. Azure AD from Microsoft and SAP Cloud Identity Service uses x509 as trust anchor for JWT client authentication.
+If no signingCert is defined, then both claims does not appear in token_key response.

-Generating new asymmetric key pairs
+Generating new asymmetric key pairs for RSA based algorithm

 ::